mike-seger/web-modules/README.md

 A file manager providing browser-based file up- and download to a hosting server.

-[filemanager](https://github.com/mike-seger/filemanager/) comes in two flavors:
+[filemanager](https://github.com/mike-seger/filemanager/) comes in two flavours:
-- a [library](library), which can be used as a maven dependency to a Spring Boot application
+- A [library](library), which can be used as a maven dependency to a Spring Boot application
-- a standalone [application](application), based on the library
+- A standalone [application](application), based on the library

-filemanager has two components:
+filemanager consists of two components:
 - Browser client, compatible with modern browsers.
 - Server, a simple java servlet served by a Spring Boot application.
 It exposes the host file system to the browser client.